 Current Affairs and Journalism

 Toby Green has written reviews and features for a wide range of media, ranging from book reviews of fiction by Isabel Allende to comment pieces for the Guardian, Prospect, and Times Higher Education, feature essays for Aeon and History Today, and numerous travel features for the Financial Times.
-He has also contributed comment pieces to a number of online publications, including African Arguments and leftlockdownsceptics.com.
+He has also contributed comment pieces to a number of online magazines, including African Arguments, Culturico, and UnHerd.

 The Covid Consensus